jerhage/dokseo/README.md

 # Reader + OCR = Use Yomitan While Reading Image-Based material

-Upload your manga, pdf, or folder full of images.
+Upload your manga, book, webtoon, etc. (supports pdf, zip, cbz or folder full of images).

-As you reader, select the area you wish to OCR.
+As you read, select the area you wish to OCR.

 Results appear in a side panel as pure text.